Community Listeners Permit Program (CLPP)

 How does it work?

 - You must first contact the instructor for permission to attend the class of your choice.
-Then register with Continuing Education and Professional Development, and then show your card to the class instructor.
+Acquire approval from instructor via signature on the application form.
+Proceed to register with Conference & Scheduling Services who will provide you with a card you may show to the class instructor as proof of registration.

 - Individuals enrolled in the program have access to purchasing a 50% discount for the Morris Library Courtesy Card from Morris Library.
 To purchase the Courtesy Card, individuals need to show their Community Listener’s Permit Card at Morris Library.